-In addition to creating its own sense of community, ODEO contributes to the University’s broader efforts to build programming around national celebrations of diversity, such as Dr. Martin Luther King, Jr., Day and Black History Month.
+In addition to creating its own sense of community, ODEO contributes to the University’s broader efforts to build programming around national celebrations of diversity, such as Dr. Martin Luther King, Jr., Day, Black History Month, Indigenous Peoples Day, and Hispanic Heritage Month.

 There are many good reasons for students to attempt to secure funding from agencies outside of the Graduate School, not the least of which is supplementing the standard aid package that Yale provides.
 Drafting fellowship and grant proposals is an opportunity to develop a clear and concise statement of one’s research interests for a non-specialized audience, which is an especially important exercise for students entering the job market.
 Receiving such fellowships and grants provides graduate students with validation from the broader academic community of the importance and relevance of their particular research.
 From the standpoint of professional development, writing grants is often central to a graduate student’s future role as a faculty member.
 ODEO assists graduate students with their grant applications and funding proposals both on an individual basis and through workshops that offer students an overview of the typical fellowship application process and a detailed review of the variety of fellowship opportunities available for diverse students.